Why Are So Many British Women Getting Butt Jobs?

 “Women want to look like Betty Boop cartoons,” Amy Martin (not her real name) tells me in the treatment room of a hotel on Kensington High Street.
 Amy, who manages recording artists, lives between London and LA, and has just had her bum done.
 “The doctor took some fat from my belly, hips and back, and transferred a bit to my boobs and a lot to my booty.”

-The 28-year-old is just 157 cm and weighs 41 kg.
+The 28-year-old is just 5ft 2 and weighs six-and-a-half stone.
 She shows me old photos of herself looking incredibly thin, almost unrecognisable, and says she was thinking about surgery for a few years.
 “I was afraid of implants, so when I found I could do it with my own fat I thought, ‘Yes, it’s less dangerous and it’s part of me anyway, not a foreign object,’” she explains.
 “I was working out a lot at the gym and wanted to work on my booty, but I couldn’t do squats [good exercises for a toned butt] because I had a back problem.”

 I ask whether LA influenced her desire to change her body shape, but she says Miami played a bigger role: “In LA, everyone gets surgery, but they’re tall, slim women.
 In Miami, it’s all curves.”